developergautam07/Tkinter_TextEditor/README.md

 # Usage
 The Tkinter_Text_Editor.py is the main program file for the Tkinter Text Editor.
-The Text Editor coude also be run using the exe file.
+The Text Editor could also be run using the exe file.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.